-- 1. The report sheets and post-lab questions from the lab manual. - 2.
-The yellow copy of the lab notebook pages for the experiment.
-This should include at least the following: - (a) The title and date of the experiment, with your full name and those of your lab partner(s). - (b) A description of the experimental procedure followed. - (c) All raw data collected during the experiment. - (d) All calculations pertaining to the experiment, with work shown. - (e) Any observations you found relevant and errors you may have made. - (f) Graphs, if applicable.
+- The title and date of the experiment, with your full name and those of your lab partner(s). - A description of the experimental procedure followed. - All raw data collected during the experiment. - All calculations pertaining to the experiment, with work shown. - Any observations you found relevant and errors you may have made.

-Exams: There will be two exams given during the semester, a mid-term and a final (which covers the experiments of the second part of the semester).
+Exams: There will be two written exams, each worth 200 points, given during the semester, a mid-term and a final (which covers the experiments of the second part of the semester).
+These exams are open book/open note and may include questions regarding observations, procedures, techniques, and calculations similar to those completed during the semester.
+Keeping an organized lab notebook with all observations, calculations, and other notes well-documented will improve the likelihood of scoring well on the exams.
+In addition to the written exams, there will be a practical exam worth 100 points.
 There are no make-ups for exams.
-The exams are open book/open note and may include questions regarding observations, procedures, techniques, and calculations similar to those completed during the semester.
-Keeping an organized lab notebook with all observations, calculations, and other notes well-documented will improve the likelihood of scoring well on the exams.